 CNCA is adjusting the certification bodies regularly so more certification bodies may be added.

 General CCC certification process include type testing, factory inspection and follow up inspection.
-Type testing can be conducted by CNCA accredited test labs in China.
-All the test labs located in China can apply to become the CCC lab but need to meet the CNCA requirements.
+Type testing must be conducted by CNCA accredited test labs in China.
+All test labs located in China can apply to become CCC accredited but need to meet the CNCA requirements.